elastio/bon/website/blog/avoid-child-modules-in-macros.md

 fn example() {
     let builder = UserBuilder::default();

-    // oops, we can access builder's internal fields here // [!code highlight] let _ = builder.name;                                 // [!code highlight]
+    // oops, we can access the builder's internal fields here // [!code highlight] let _ = builder.name;                                     // [!code highlight] }
-}
 ```

 The problem with this approach is that `UserBuilder` is defined in the same module scope as the `User` struct.
 It means all fields of `UserBuilder` are accessible by this module.
-This is how visibility of private fields works in Rust - the entire module where the struct is defined has access to the private fields of that struct.
+This is how the visibility of private fields works in Rust - the entire module where the struct is defined has access to the private fields of that struct.

 The way to avoid this problem is to define the builder in a nested child module, such that private fields of the builder struct will be accessible only within that child module.